sirisian/ecmascript-public-private-static/README.md

 // example.Example7(example2); // error x is private (in Example2)
 ```

 This brings up future features like friends and other concepts, but this is designed to be simple.
-It also wouldn't conflict with any proposed suggestions like that if they were added at a future time.